The Perils of Jest Snapshot Testing

 Snapshot Fatigue

-After a while, engineers begin to experience something I call snapshot fatigue and start blindly updating failed snapshots without reviewing them.
-Once that happens, your snapshot tests are pretty much useless.
+Snapshot tests are easy to create because they push all the cognitive load to the reviewer.
+After a while engineers experience snapshot fatigue and start blindly updating failed snapshots without reviewing them.
+At that point the tests are useless.

 Do You Even Need a Snapshot?